 Fairview is a delightful 3 storey period cottage located in the traffic free 'Warren', with stunning views of the sea and harbour it is perfectly situated to enjoy this historic working fishing village.
 The large window with built in window seat in the first floor lounge provides an excellent vantage point from which to watch the boats head out to sea and return with their catch.
 You can also enjoy the views from the second floor master double bedroom.

 The cottage also boasts both an en-suite shower room and family bathroom, a large well equipped kitchen/utility and twin bedroom.
 An ideal base for couples and families to enjoy a holiday to remember by the Cornish coast.
 Parking is provided in a private car park about a 6 minute walk away (partially up a gradient).
-Electric is by £1 coin meter, although background heating is included in the rental price.
+Electric, Broadband & bed linen is included.

 Superb Sea & Harbour Views